Prices from £14.99

 Even when symptoms are not present, herpes can be passed on.

 You cannot get genital herpes by sharing towels, cutlery or glassware.
-However, herpes associated with cold sores on the mouth can be passed on through kissing, sharing utensils and glassware.
+However, herpes associated with cold sores on the mouth can be passed on through kissing and sharing utensils and glassware.

 HSV-1, the strain of herpes which causes oral herpes (cold sores), can cause genital herpes.

 You can protect yourself from genital herpes by practising safe sex.
 This means:

 While condoms offer adequate protection against most STIs, they may not be as effective at preventing genital herpes unless they cover the affected area.